blackbaud/barkbaud-ui/README.md

-# sky-sample
+# barkbaud-ui

-Sample Angular application built with Sky.
+Sample Angular application built with SKY UX.

+## Introduction

+This project may be built as a stand-alone [Blackbaud SKY UX](http://skyux.developer.blackbaud.com/) application.
+To view sample code that interacts with [Blackbaud's SKY API](https://developer.sky.blackbaud.com/), go to the [barkbaud](https://github.com/blackbaud/barkbaud) repo, which implements the [Authorization Code Flow](https://apidocs.sky.blackbaud.com/docs/authorization/auth-code-flow/) for various endpoints, built on a Node.js/Express server.
+(The barkbaud repo consumes this repo for its front-end.)

 ## Build instructions